mbaumer/us_hep_funding/docs/_states/TX.md

 [Back to top](#top)
 ## TX-14 -- Rep. Randy Weber (R) -- [Wikipedia](https://en.wikipedia.org/wiki/TX-14)
 ### Committees
+Randy Weber is the #1 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy

 Randy Weber is the #9 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants